 Challenges in Marketplace Development and How to Overcome Them

 One of the biggest hurdles in marketplace development is the classic "chicken-and-egg" problem.
-Marketplaces rely on two groups—buyers and sellers—to thrive.
-However, attracting one group without the other can be incredibly difficult.
-Sellers won’t join a platform without buyers, and buyers won’t engage without sellers.
+Marketplaces rely on two user groups—buyers and sellers.
+Without enough sellers, buyers won’t find value in your platform, and without buyers, sellers won’t be motivated to join.

 How to Overcome It: